Manta-Network/docs/docs/introduction/Manta-Pacific.md

 # How Does Manta Pacific Work?

 Manta Pacific is launched in the joint vision with Celestia and Optimism.
-By leveraging the data-availability layer provided by Celestia, the first modular consensus and data network, harnessing the advanced technology developed by p0x labs, and partnering with leading RaaS company Caldera, Manta Pacific build out an accessible ZK development environment in a modular, scalable manner with multiple groundbreaking advantages:
+By leveraging the data-availability layer provided by Celestia, the first modular consensus and data network, harnessing the advanced technology developed by p0x labs, and partnering with leading RaaS company Manta Pacific, Manta Pacific build out an accessible ZK development environment in a modular, scalable manner with multiple groundbreaking advantages:

 ## 1. Significantly lower gas fee than any other ZK layer